Classical dynamics of the Bianchi IX model with timelike singularity: Conclusions

 \section{Conclusions}

-We have examined the properties of the spacetime defined by the metric (\ref{eq1}) and (\ref{eq5}) which is homogeneous on the hypersurface $x=$ const.
+We have examined the properties of the spacetime defined by the metric (\ref{eq1}) which is homogeneous on the hypersurface $x=$ const.
 This homogeneous cross-section corresponds to the Bianchi type IX case.
 There is a naked timelike singularity at $x=0$.
 This model is the basis for constructing the general solution near the timelike singularity \cite{P1} of oscillating type, which is similar to the well-known spacelike singularity \cite{BKL}.

-The dynamics of the model is similar to the dynamics of the vacuum homogeneous cosmological model of Bianchi-type IX with the change of coordinates $x\leftrightarrow t$ and includes an infinite number of epochs and eras.
-The dynamics defined by Eqs. (\ref{eq6}) - (\ref{eq9}) seems to be similar to the dynamics with the spacelike singularity discussed above.
-To verify this hypotheses we have solved numerically Eqs. (\ref{e6}) - (\ref{e9}) and (\ref{eq6}) - (\ref{eq9}), as analytical solutions are not available.

-Nevertheless, there are some differences between the model with the metric defined by (\ref{eq1}) and (\ref{eq5}), and the cosmological model with the metric defined by (\ref{e1}) and (\ref{e5}).
+The dynamics of the model is similar to the dynamics of the vacuum homogeneous cosmological model of Bianchi type IX with the change of coordinates $x\leftrightarrow t$.
+In both cases we have oscillations of directional scale factors in the form of a sequence of eras with each era consisting of a number of epochs.
+Nevertheless, there are some differences between the model with the metric defined by (\ref{eq1}) and the cosmological model with the metric defined by (\ref{e1}).
 Let us mention the main differences: The coordinate $\tau=\int \gamma^{-1/2} dt$ with spacelike singularity at $t=0$ varies from $-\infty$ to $\infty$.
 The coordinate $\xi=\int \gamma^{-1/2} dx$ with timelike singularity at $x=0$ varies from $\pm \infty$ to some finite value $\xi_0$.
-The case $\xi \to \pm \infty$ corresponds to the timelike oscillating singularity.
-The singularity at $\xi=\xi_0$ is the false one as the curvature invariants vanish there.
+The case $\xi \to \pm \infty$ corresponds to the naked timelike oscillating singularity.
+The singularity at $\xi=\xi_0$ corresponds to a infinitely remote point; it is a false one as the curvature invariants vanish there.
+An asymptotic form of metric is described by (\ref{ez15}).

+If one started from any point in space and moved along the $x$ coordinate to the point infinitely far from the naked singularity, he or she would observe that spacetime makes a finite number of BKL-like oscillations and an infinite number of oscillations of (\ref{ez15}) type.
+In the case of travel along the time coordinate $t$ away from the cosmological spacelike singularity the number of BKL-like oscillations is infinite and there are no oscillations like (\ref{ez15}).
+In both cases the evolution towards the singularity includes an infinite number of BKL-like oscillations.